NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/images/_index.md

 ### Deleting An Image

-The `image del` command instructs the Anchore Engine to delete the image from the repository.
+The `image del` command instructs the Nextlinux Engine to delete the image from the repository.

 #### Get The Image Digest